rynnyang/rynnyang.github.io/index.md

 ### Fudan University Natural Language Processing Group
 *Undergraduate Intern*
-Shanghai, China | Apr 2024 – Present
+Shanghai, China | Jun 2024 – Present
 - Conducted data preprocessing and cleansing for NLP model training and evaluation.
 Assisted in creating and evaluating datasets for supervised and unsupervised tasks (e.g., sentiment analysis, information extraction).
 - Designed and implemented a safety alignment experiment using Python and PyTorch to evaluate fine-tuned models for safe and ethical responses.
 - Designed and implemented an automated evaluation method to assess whether model responses satisfy all specified constraints, with the aim of improving the model’s instruction-following ability.